BayAreaMetro/Spatial-Analysis-Mapping-Projects/OBAG-2-Project-Mapping/README.md

 ## Define the Problem Statement

 Map OBAG 2.0 projects and prepare maps for public dissemination.
-OBAG 2.0 Projects will eventually be assigned a TIP ID, so we will need to coordinate with the TIP Team (Mallory/Adam C.) to confirm the project list.

 ## Data Sources